Transport in Malaysia: Waterways

 Malaysia has 7200 km of waterways, most of them rivers.
 Of this, 3200 km are in Peninsular Malaysia, 1500 km are in Sabah, and 2500 km are in Sarawak.

 Ports and harbours

 Malaysia is strategically located on the Strait of Malacca, one of the most important shipping lanes in the world.
 Malaysia has two ports that are listed in the top 20 busiest ports in the world, Port Klang and Port of Tanjung Pelepas, which are, respectively, the second- and third-busiest ports in Southeast Asia after the Port of Singapore.
 Port Klang is Malaysia's busiest port, and the thirteenth-busiest port in the world in 2013, handling over 10.3 million TEUs.
-Port of Tanjung Pelepas is Malaysia's second-busiest port, and the nineteenth-busiest port in the world in 2013, handling over 7.6 million TEUs.
+Port of Tanjung Pelepas (PTP) is Malaysia's second-busiest port and the largest transshipment hub, and the 15th busiest port in the world in 2023, handling over 11 million TEUs.
+PTP is also the most efficient port in Malaysia and ranked fifth in the world.

 This is a list of Malaysian ports and harbours: